Ornette Coleman & Enjoy Jazz - an interview

 In 2005, Ornette Coleman recorded his now legendary album "Sound Grammar" at Enjoy Jazz, for which he was awarded the Pulitzer Prize in 2007.
 A year later he came back to Heidelberg to play another concert, this time with a strong blues orientation.
 After this performance he gave only one short interview, which appeared in the magazine "Jazz Podium" in 2008.
 Below you will find the interview in the original.

-Three years ago, the then 75-year-old free jazz pioneer Ornette Coleman recorded his now award-winning album "Sound Grammar" at the Enjoy Jazz Festival.
-Now, three years later, he gave another frenetically celebrated concert in the same setting at Heidelberg's Stadthalle.
-A string of short, pointed pieces, a highly energetic associative par force ride, an almost melody-less séance, led by his usual pointedly played saxophone, whose unacademic tone, never exactly to be located, spilled into the audience in the style of spontaneous bow waves, triggering the most intense shivers.
+Three years ago, the then 75-year-old free jazz pioneer Ornette Coleman recorded his now award-winning album "Sound Grammar" as part of the Enjoy Jazz Festival.
+Now, three years later, he gave another frenetically acclaimed concert in the Heidelberg Stadthalle in the same setting.
+A series of short, pointed pieces, a highly energetic, associative par force ride, an almost melody-free séance, led by a saxophone played with his customary pointedness, whose unacademic tone, which can never be precisely located, swept into the audience in the style of spontaneous bow waves and triggered the most intense shivers.

 It was clear to everyone that they were witnessing jazz history.
-Speaking of jazz history: Coleman's famous music-theoretical construct called "Harmolodics" - like a great novel that was never written - has occupied generations of musicologists in the meantime.
+Speaking of jazz history: Coleman's famous music theory construct called "Harmolodics" has now occupied generations of musicologists - like a great novel that was never written.

 But as in the case of the great universal mathematical riddles, the solution remained denied to us until today.
 And perhaps exactly therein lies its real meaning: For can a professing individual not at all only follow a theory which he does not understand?
 In this sense, the rare interviews with Ornette Coleman are also a challenge.
 They are like his music.
 A single free association, into which folkloristic motifs are occasionally interspersed.
 A sometimes simple, sometimes impenetrably spiritualized and sometimes simply ludicrous monologue that cannot be shaken by questions as an evocation of the free spirit, whose highest and perhaps even only meaning seems to consist in precisely this freedom.

-Their last album "Sound Grammar" is already considered a milestone in contemporary music and has heralded a renewed Coleman renaissance.
+Their last album "Sound Grammar" is already considered a milestone in contemporary music and has heralded a new Coleman renaissance.
 You define the title as a "universal method for the sound of all languages".
-Can one also see in it a specification of their almost mythical "Harmolodics" theorem?
+Can this also be seen as a specification of your almost mythical "Harmolodics" theorem?

 Yes, it is to be understood as a subset of this system.
 Because the most important thing we all have in common is the idea of being human, as expressed in sound.
 And this idea belongs to everyone in equal measure.
 There is something in each individual that has the quality to make him a better person by virtue of his heart and soul.
 It only needs to be expressed.
 That is the idea behind "Sound Grammar".